mar1-k/chess_opening_classifier/README.md

 ```
 python train.py
 ```
-This will generate the model binary picke files and place them in the `models/` directory.
+This will generate the model binary binaries and place them in the `models/` directory.

 ## Serve the model locally via docker